wp-plugins/wp-forecast/readme.txt

      Eilif Nordseth		translation to norwegian
      Michael S.R.
 Petersen	translation to dansk
      Jaakko Kangosjärvi		translation to finish
+     Lukasz "linshi" Linhard	translation to polish
+     Castmir	     		translation to spanish

    All the others giving feedback about missing features and bugs Thank you very much for your contribution to wp-forecast.